xaiyadev/Fuji/README.md

 # Fuji
-An System- and web wide solution for searching
+A System- and web wide searching solution